kochjohannes/digit_classifier/README.md

 #### Current known bugs
 - Running on Linux might cause an error to occur when running digit_classifier.py at line 60 at conversion time, it doesn't show on my Mac however.
+Try to update numpy module if you encounter this module, it should do the trick.

 # Digit_classifer
 This small project is focused on a python script that attempts to classify hand-written digits in photos.
 The classification is done using a SVM (Support Vector Machine) which was trained on the MNIST database training set and uses a polynomial